 - Benefits and compensation

 These programs focus on the professional practice of human resource development, management, and organizational change management.
-As such, they are ideal for current human resources professionals who want to expand their knowledge and expertise, as well as mid-career professionals who want to improve their advancement opportunities.
+As such, they are ideal for current business professionals who want to reorient their careers around strategic HR management, as well as mid-career HR professionals who want to improve their advancement opportunities.

 Coursework in a master’s degree in human resource management often includes: